Eric-W-Chen/zephyrus/task4/README.md

 #### Responsiveness

 - **Challenge**: Ensuring the page looked great on all screen sizes without hardcoding breakpoints.
-- **Solution**: Used `em` units in media queries and `flex` for layout, allowing the design to scale naturally with the user's base font size.
+- **Solution**: Used `em` units in media queries, `rem` units for root sizing, and `flex` for layout, allowing the design to scale naturally with the user's base font size.

 ### Folder Structure